World Dashboard Help

 For notable sightings, you will be given a list of notable sightings within the set distance10 kilometers.

-Recent checklists: You may view the last two hundred checklists submitted for the region.
+Recent checklists: You may view the last two hundred checklists submitted for the selected region (state or province) or subregion (county).

 You also have the option to look at checklists for a specific date.
 Enter the desired date in the date field and click the "Submit" button. eBird will return the checklists for that date, in the region, up to a maximum of 200 checklists.